 If you are looking for a free meal planner calendar, Google Calendar is the perfect solution!
 I’ve been testing Google Calendar for a few weeks, and it’s great!

-I use Google Calendar all the time: for work, planning holidays, for any type of reminder…you can ask Dan, I plan his life too with it lol.
+I use Google Calendar all the time: for work, planning holidays, for any reminder…you can ask Dan, I plan his life too with it lol.

 But it never occurred to me to use it to plan my meals until I read about it in a Facebook group.

-Google Calendar is that is a great paperless alternative to printables and easy to open anywhere.
-And the amazing thing is that you can share it with the rest of your family and whoever gets home first can help to prepare dinner.
+Google Calendar is a great paperless alternative to printables and easy to open anywhere.
+And the amazing thing is that you can share it with the rest of your family, and whoever gets home first can help to prepare dinner.